Skip to main content

 }

-3. Analyze the Response.
-Review instruction_groups, asset_transfers, lamport_changes, expected_state_changes, accounts_risk_score, transaction_summary, and error to understand effects and risks.
+Review instruction_groups, asset_transfers, lamport_changes, expected_state_changes, transaction_risk, transaction_summary, and error to understand effects and risks.

 Response Breakdown